slavkoss/fwphp/fwphp/glomodul/adrs/README.md

 **June 2014**
 - [digitaltoast] removed X-UA-Compatible meta tag from header (as it's not needed anymore these days)
-- [digitaltoast] removed protocol in jQuery URL (modern way to load external files, making it independent to protocol change)
+- [digitaltoast] removed protocol in j Query URL (modern way to load external files, making it independent to protocol change)
-- [digitaltoast] downgraded jQuery from 2.1 to 1.11 to avoid problems when working with IE7/8 (jQuery 2 dropped IE7/8 support)
+- [digitaltoast] downgraded j Query from 2.1 to 1.11 to avoid problems when working with IE7/8 (j Query 2 dropped IE7/8 support)
 - [panique] moved jQuery loading to footer (to avoid page render blocking)

 **April 2014**
-- [panique] updated jQuery link to 2.1
+- [panique] updated j Query link to 2.1
 - [panique] more than 3 parameters (arguments to be concrete) are possible
 - [panique] cleaner way of parameter handling
 - [panique] smaller cleanings and improvements